elieahd/decision-uta-method/README.md

  |   `-- objs                 <- directory containing Java compiled class (*.class)
  |-- docs                     <- directory containing all of the docs produced
  |   `-- reports              <- directory containing all of the reports made
+ |   `-- images               <- directory containing all of the images used in the summary-uta document
  |   `-- summary-uta.pdf      <- pdf file explaining the UTA method created in LaTeX
  |   `-- summary-uta.tex      <- LaTeX file that generated the summary-uta.pdf file
  |-- README                   <- this file